pragachellapillai/WDM_EXP1/README.md

-EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
+##EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
-DATE:
+DATE:10/08/2024
 AIM:
 To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing